ben-meeker/themancavedashboard/README.md

 **Config changes not taking effect?**
 - Hard refresh your browser (Cmd+Shift+R on Mac, Ctrl+Shift+F5 on Windows)
-- If still not working: `docker-compose restart`
+- If still not working: `docker compose restart backend`
 - **Note**: Some text editors (VS Code, Vim, etc.) use "atomic writes" which can break Docker bind mounts.
 If you edit `config.json` and changes don't appear, restart the container to re-establish the mount.

+**Redis connection issues?**
+- Check Redis is healthy: `docker compose ps redis`
+- View Redis logs: `docker compose logs redis`
+- Test connection: `docker exec mancave-redis redis-cli ping` (should return "PONG")

 ### Adding a New Widget